 Psychologists classify those who score somewhat above this level (IQ 70-84) as borderline intellectually disabled.
 Roughly thirteen percent of the population falls into this category.

-Most clients at the Center had IQs between thirty and sixty.
+There were many clients at the Center whose IQs I didn’t know, but of the ones I did know, most were between thirty and sixty.
 Chuck, with an IQ of twenty-five, was at the lower end of our spectrum, while Ben was at the upper end: with a mental age of twelve, he had an IQ of seventy-five.
 Because of his lack of education, however, his academic skills were lower than his mental age would suggest.
-He could read at a third-grade level and write in cursive, though he could not write the alphabet from memory.
+He could read at a third-grade level.
 He could count to one hundred, but was unable to do even the simplest addition or subtraction.
 When shopping, he’d pay with the next highest dollar, then accept whatever change he was given.
 He wore a watch, and could tell time to the half hour, but had trouble with the one- and five-minute marks.
 So he was aware of everyday matters without being fluent in them: people with borderline intellectual disabilities are not blind to the world, but they see it through a haze.
 They live in the no-man’s-land between people who have disabilities and people who do not, between people who are self-sufficient and people who are sheltered.
 Ben was bright enough to be out on his own but confused enough to be vulnerable.

 For instance, he was excited when learning about the new Great Falls bus system.
 He found out where to catch the buses, where they went, and how much they cost.
 Then he and Trudy used them to go shopping at the mall, which they previously had no way of getting to.